chadwhitacre/openpath/2024/oss-stewards-as-software-restaurants/index.md

 the [Cyber Resilience Act (CRA)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf), a new piece of legislation that has kept the Open Source community in Europe quite busy for the past 18 months.
-U.S. devs are less aware of it, but it will have a profound impact on all of us in the coming years.
+Many outside Europe are less aware of it, but it will have a profound impact on all of us in the coming years.
 (I started [wrapping my head around the CRA in this ticket](https://github.com/chadwhitacre/openpath/issues/40), so if you want to